uwcse440/web-cse440-au17/_assignments/assignment1/index.md

 Due: {{ page.due_project_1a }}

-Friday's section will focus on brainstorming potential project directions.
+Friday's section will focus on brainstorming potential directions for project proposals.

-You will get started on thinking, and help seed this brainstorming, with some individual ideas.
+The goal of this milestone is to help get you started in thinking up some ideas, which will also help seed brainstorming.

 Propose three starting points for brainstorming domains, problems, and goals that might be supported via self-tracking.